-Note that the CT scan price mentioned below may vary from the actual.
-Click on the CT scan study to know the updated price and the lab details.
+Note that the CT scan price mentioned in the list below may vary.
+Kindly click on the CT scan you require to know the updated prices.

 What is a CT scan?

-What are the different types of CT scan?
+What are the different types of CT scans?

 The CT scan can be either be a CECT scan or an NCCT scan or an HRCT scan.
 On the basis of your diagnosis, your doctor will suggest the CT scan you should take.